 Life is short and you deserve to be happy.

 Parenting is a selfless, thankless job.
-While this is true, life is short and we all deserve to be happy.
+While this is true, life is short and we all deserve happiness.
 Yes, you can resolve most marital conflicts, find happiness, and be a functioning family.
-However, sometimes the truth is that the marriage is toxic or destructive, and the best chances for a happy ending for everyone involved is divorce.
+However, sometimes the truth is that the marriage is toxic or destructive, and the best chance for a happy ending for everyone involved is divorce.

-If you have given your marriage its best shot and have decided that it is best for everyone involved — children included — contact the experienced family law team and Petrelli Previtera, LLC for the legal representation you and your family deserve.
-We can help you with all family law matters including child custody, child support, mediation, and divorce.
+If you have given your marriage its best shot and decided it is best for everyone involved — children included — contact the family law team and Petrelli Previtera, LLC for the legal representation you and your family deserve.
+We can help you with all family law matters, including child custody, child support, mediation, and divorce.
 Contact us to schedule your consultation today.